torijune/GenCRF/README.md

+**This repositorry is not official code, but code implemented by individuals as an exercise.**

 **This repository contains the implementation of a retrieval query optimization system that uses **SimDW** and **ScoreDW** to generate and rank queries based on user input.**

 # GenCRF